python-injector/injector/README.md

 ```

-Key is used to uniquely identifies the configuration dictionary.
+Key is used to uniquely identify the configuration dictionary.
 Next, we bind the configuration to the injector, using a module:

 ```pycon